-This report wishes to inform Members of the suggested amendments the Department for Communities intends to make to legislation.
+This report informed Members of the suggested amendments the Department for Communities intends to make to legislation.
 Members will note that the majority of the suggested amendments are to correct minor and consequential anomalies.
 Officers have suggested two submissions to the Department for Members to consider in respect of the proposed amendments.